davidlotfi/PHP-OOP-/README.md

 ## Photo Gallery Project
-Simple project for manage and publish photographs using some principle of php object and database.
+Simple project for manage and publish photographs using a some principle of php object and database function.

 [View Demo](http://photographs.epizy.com)